 NIHR CLAHRC East of England has a focus on improving the health and wellbeing of vulnerable people in complex health systems, while retaining a population health view.
 CLAHRC East of England has six research themes:

 - dementia, frailty and end-of-life care

 - patient safety

 These themes are alloyed with knowledge management, a public health skills collaboration, industry engagement and research capacity development.

-CLAHRC CP is a true collaborative effort between the service providers and the university.
+CLAHRC East of England is a true collaborative effort between the service providers and the university.
 A physical base is established at Douglas House, Trumpington Road, Cambridge where both university and NHS staff co-reside.

 Through on-going prioritisation and peer-review, NIHR funds are used to support applied health researchers and fund high quality research projects.
 If you would like more information about the CLAHRC East of England please visit: www.clahrc-eoe.nihr.ac.uk.